iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 ---

-To complete your stack, we also offer [DVC Studio], an advanced web interface to collaborate on DVC projects online, including full experiment management support.
+To complete your stack, we also offer [Iterative Studio], an advanced web interface to collaborate on DVC projects online, including full experiment management support.
 You can also integrate with CI/CD using [CML], and run your experiments there straight from Studio!

 [shared]: /doc/user-guide/experiment-management/sharing-experiments
-[dvc studio]: /doc/studio
+[iterative studio]: /doc/studio
 [cml]: https://cml.dev/